Virtual Workout Room (VWR) is HERE!

 Young woman with laptop looking puzzled, surrounded by question marks.

-Among young people aged 15 to 24, the most common disabilities include various invisible disabilities, with mental health-related disabilities at 13.6%, learning disabilities at 9.2%, and pain-related disabilities at 6.7%.
+According to Statistics Canada, among youth aged 15 to 24, the most commonly reported disabilities are invisible or non-apparent disabilities, including mental health-related disabilities (13.6%), learning disabilities (9.2%), and pain-related disabilities (6.7%).

-The Employment and Education Gap for Youth with Disabilities
+Employment and Education Gaps for Youth with Invisible Disabilities

 The Invisible Barriers to Post-Secondary Education